CybotAS/CookiebotWP/readme.txt

 ### 4.2.14 ###
 Release date: August 23th 2023

-Cookiebot CMP version 4.2.14 is out!
+Cookiebot by Usercentrics version 4.2.14 is out!
 This release fixes an error when using WP Rocket and Facebook for Woocommerce with Cookiebot and adds some features.
 Here is the complete list of this update:

 ####What's new####
 * WP Consent API cookie category mapping new UI